 Consider Family Therapy Treatment

 According to the U. S. National Library of Medicine, families in recovery can benefit from the support and direction family therapy treatment can provide.
-This form of therapy treats addiction as a family problem rather than singling out the addict as the source of the family’s problems.
+This form of therapy treats addiction as a family problem rather than singling out the user as the source of the family’s problems.

 Relapse Preparation